 Mobile app convenience quickly turned to mobile app necessity, as brands and software systems infiltrated app stores with mobile solutions that allowed us to accomplish nearly anything from the palm of our hands, from pre-ordering a latte to updating a spreadsheet, to updating a website.

 Today, we are standing on the brink of the next digital societal transformation.
 The availability of mobile technology was so impactful on how we live, work, and interact with brands and entities, that today’s digitally-minded citizens want even more digital interactions in even more personal and meaningful ways.
 We are no longer satisfied to merely have an app for that.
 We want Web-accessibility on every medium and every device, without even needing to click a button or touch a screen.

-Believe it or not, the technology to enable such conveniences exists, and is quickly becoming as mainstream as the smartphone.
+Believe it or not, the technology to enable such conveniences exists (even technology for local government), and is quickly becoming as mainstream as the smartphone.

 Need groceries?
 Give your refrigerator a voice command.
 Can’t remember where you left your keys?
 Ask your personal home assistant to ping them.
 Trying to lose weight?
 Let your wristwatch track your calories, steps, and heart rate.

 This proliferation of the Internet of Things (IoT), the interconnectivity of Internet-enabled everyday devices, now enables individuals to live smartly, work efficiently, transact seamlessly, and obtain information immediately and more efficiently than ever before.
 The implications for local government are no different.

 The Impact on Local Government